Harbour Energy finds ‘marginal’ hydrocarbon accumulations in North Sea well

 The TAMPNET telecoms cable is 7km southwest of the well with the closest wreck, Devotion, 6km northeast of the well.
 No aggregate dredging or renewable development is found this far offshore, the nearest wind farm is 179km southeast.

-During Harbor Energy capital markets day earlier in December 2021, the company’s President and Chief Executive Officer Europe, Phil Kirk, talked about the drilling of this well with excitement: “A well to watch is the Dunnottar exploration well that we’re drilling at the moment in the J-Area.”
+During Harbor Energy capital markets day earlier in December 2021, the company’s President and Chief Executive Officer Europe, Phil Kirk, talked about the drilling of the well with excitement: “A well to watch is the Dunnottar exploration well that we’re drilling at the moment in the J-Area.”

 “We should have those results in the first quarter.
 That has the potential to add a net 50million barrels on the mid-case to Harbour Energy.
 Really exciting well.
 On the downside case, it would be lower volumes but perhaps tied in quicker and benefiting production.
 So a really interesting well that I’ll look to talking to you about in the New Year,” added Kirk.